ssaran8/Team-Thrive/reports/status_report_2.md

 ### Front End Team
 **Sahibjeet Singh, Simon Studen, Roy Liu**
 * Goals
-  * Use Figma to create a prototype design of how we would like our UI to look.
-Complete by 01/22
-  * Review design of Figma prototype with backend team
-  * Research/get familar with the basis of react so we can start the process of implementing the frontend.
-Complete by 01/22
+  * Start implementing basic functionality of Web application.
+  * Have Login Page fully complete.
+  * Have filler pages ready to be worked on for other aspects of the application.
+  * Start on Architecture assignment.

 * Progress
-  * Created a schedule of when we would like our task to be complete by.
+  * Completed Figma prototype!
-  * Set up 7 day sprints and 2 stand ups to have weekly checkins and making sure we have no blockers and are making progress towards the end product.
+  * Continuing our 7 day sprints with 2 stand ups.
+  * Have React web application up and running locally.
+  * Filler pages ready for different routes of the web application.

 * Future Goals
-  * Plan out major react components and figure out code organization
-  * Convert Figma prototype into basic React app
+  * Start thinking about css design of the application.
+  * Start thinking about backend integration with frontend.

 ### Back End Team
 **Allison Gu, Giannis Lefkaditis, Mamoun Chami**